martinchernyavskiy/Notes/CS/CS 544/Week1/Batch Processing with Unix Tools (ch.10).md

 4. Use tools to lighted a programming tasks even if you may end up throwing them away after finishing using them.

 ### Uniform Interface
+- Transferring input/output values between the programs requires for these to be the same data format --> same input/output interface
+- Interface in Unix is a file descript

 ### Separation of Logic and Wiring

+### Transparency and Experimentation